 This strategy may seem like a winner on paper, but it is a big loser in practice.

-That’s because it almost always attracts marginal prospects… those who are simply looking for a free session or those who will need more information before to deciding to hire you.
+That’s because it almost always attracts marginal prospects… those who are simply looking for a free session or those who will need more information before deciding to hire you.
 Both represent a horrible cost in terms of the coach’s time, energy and expertise.

 These types of free sessions are almost always doomed to failure because the client and coach have different objectives.
 The coach sees a terrific opportunity to get a new client, while the prospective client often just wants to get free coaching.